| |

 presentation examines the benefits of each form of organization and why

 each could and should be utilized.
+Caught in the

 Matrix presented at Landmark World-Wide Developers Conference. |